mdn/content/files/en-us/mozilla/add-ons/webextensions/api/webrequest/onauthrequired/index.md

   - : `array` of `string`.
 Extra options for the event.
 You can pass any of the following values:

-    - `"blocking"`: make the request block so you can cancel the request or supply authentication credentials
+    - `"blocking"`: make the request block so you can cancel the request or supply authentication credentials.
+To handle the request asynchronously in Chrome, use `"asyncBlocking"` instead.
     - `"responseHeaders"`: include `responseHeaders` in the `details` object passed to the listener

 ## Additional objects